 The other thing you're describing Grace, is the ability to meet the moment, you know?
 Situations present themselves to us.
-And I know that we've all had these circumstances, you know, where a situation presents itself and you intervene and it's cements relationships in a way that nothing else can.
+And I know that we've all had these circumstances, where a situation presents itself and you intervene and it's cements relationships in a way that nothing else can.
 Sometimes it takes five minutes, sometimes it takes hours and some kind of a long program like Grace is talking about, but there are ways that ⁓ we assert ourselves or insert ourselves with the unique lens that is social work.

 Gary Stein (45:14)